 How do I dispose of it?
 Put woody material between 2" and 5" in diameter with the regular refuse and set at curb by 7:00 a.m. on trash day.
 Tie brush securely into bundles up to 4' long X 15" diameter, not weighing more than 40 pounds, and set at curb.
 Logs over 5" in diameter must be disposed of privately.

-To have brush between 1"-6" in diameter and between 4'-12' lengths chipped at the curb, call a private contractor or the City's recommended contractor for details and costs.
+To have brush between 1"-6" in diameter and between 4'-12' lengths chipped at the curb, call the City's recommended contractor for details and costs.
 The City's recommended contractor is:

 J H Hart

 How to Reduce Yard Waste